LadyMisticus/kep-hack/README.md

 Not much is changed outside of the Pokemon and moves themselves, as KEP's storyline is pretty solid.
 Type specialists saw minimal changes from type changes, but that's about it.

+Needless to say, this is a non-canon branch.

 # For ANY specific "does this Pokemon get this move" questions, look [here](https://docs.google.com/spreadsheets/d/1OTzBHu5gOPB4aT82IrBg5Nx6N2KCnpJyVFt0VIqk1s0/edit?usp=sharing) and Ctrl+F.

 This is a modified KEP spreadsheet.
 It has everything you need.
 Please review it rather than asking easily answerable questions.
 I am begging you.
 I am one woman.